rust-github/rust-github.github.io/index.md

 the vast majority of rust projects that will be hosted on GitHub.

 Stop copy pasting tons of markdown and yaml files each time you start a new rust project.
-Let's create them only once, together!
+Let's write them only once, together!

 You can see an example of this template [here](https://github.com/rust-github/rust-gh-example).